Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Introduction

 Large-scale autoregressive language models have achieved strong performance across various domains, with architectures like GPT-4 and LLaMA \citep{gpt4,touvron2023llama} demonstrating capabilities on benchmarks spanning mathematical reasoning, code generation, and natural language understanding tasks.
 However, these models exhibit limited transparency in their reasoning processes, creating challenges for understanding how they arrive at their outputs and potentially limiting their deployment in applications where interpretability is important.
 For example, it has been observed that there is a large disconnect between models' explicit reasoning and their internal computational processes \citep{greenblatt2024alignmentfakinglargelanguage}: while language models can generate step-by-step explanations when prompted, research indicates that these explanations may not reflect their actual reasoning pathways \citep{turpin2023language}.
 This opacity also contributes to hallucination behaviors, where models generate confident but factually incorrect outputs without clear indicators of uncertainty \citep{zhang2025siren}.

 Current interpretability methods for language models primarily operate as post-hoc analysis tools on architectures not designed with interpretability as a primary consideration.
 Approaches such as attention visualization \citep{clark2019does}, probing techniques \citep{tenney2019bert}, and causal intervention methods \citep{meng2022locating} provide insights into model behavior but face limitations imposed by the underlying self-attention architecture.
-More recent techniques like sparse autoencoders \citep{Kissane2024InterpretingAttentionSAE} attempt to disentangle superposed features within existing architectures, though they still operate within the constraints of standard transformer designs.
+More recent techniques like sparse autoencoders \citep{Kissane2024InterpretingAttentionSAE} attempt to disentangle superposed features within existing architectures, training a secondary model on a model component of interest to decompose its internal representations.

-In this work, we present the Prototype Transformer (ProtoT)\footnote{Preprint under conference review.
-The code will be made publicly available upon acceptance.}, an alternative autoregressive language model architecture that incorporates interpretability considerations directly into its design.
-ProtoT replaces the standard self-attention mechanism with a prototype-based approach, where learnable parameter vectors engage in bidirectional communication with input sequences.
+In this work, we present the Prototype Transformer (ProtoT),\footnote{The code can be found at: \url{https://github.com/YDYordanov/prototype_transformer}.} an alternative autoregressive LM architecture incorporating interpretability considerations directly into its design.
+ProtoT replaces the standard self-attention with a prototype-based mechanism, where learnable parameter vectors (prototypes) define separate communication channels with the input sequences.
 This design choice allows prototypes to capture interpretable concepts during training, providing more direct access to the model's reasoning components.